 What is Uloric?

-Manufactured and marketed by Takeda Pharmaceuticals, Uloric (febuxostat) is a prescription gout drug that treats joint inflammation by reducing uric acid levels.
-When it received clearance from the Food and Drug Administration (FDA) in February 2009, it was the first new gout medication to hit the U.S. market in more than four decades.
-Uloric is designed to work by blocking xanthine oxidase, an enzyme needed to create uric acid.
-The medication comes in once-daily doses of 40-mg and 80-mg.
+Manufactured and marketed by Takeda Pharmaceuticals, Uloric (febuxostat) is a prescription Gout drug that treats joint inflammation by reducing uric acid levels.
+The FDA approved Uloric in February 2009, making it the first new Gout medication Uloric to hit the U.S. market in more than four decades.
+Uloric is designed to work by blocking xanthine oxidase, an enzyme needed to create uric acid levels.
+The medication comes in once-daily doses of 40 mg and 80 mg.

 Uloric Side Effects

-Unfortunately, in its short time on the market, Uloric has been linked to a number of serious side effects including:
+Unfortunately, in its short time on the market, Uloric has been linked to several serious side effects including:

 - Liver failure